keeeper85/ITCandidateEvaluator/README.md

 <h2>Development</h2>
 The app consists of 38 classes (including interfaces and enums) grouped in MVC scheme.
-Each class has a basic yet descriptive JavaDoc documentation.
+Each class has a basic yet descriptive JavaDoc documentation.<br>
 I used old but good Swing libraries for GUI - wanted to make something more than just an API, to create a fully functional solution.
-But I am not a frontend guy (yet?).
+But I am not a frontend guy (yet?).<br>
-All important actions are being logged with log4j - to the console and app.log file.
+All important actions are being logged with log4j - to the console and app.log file.<br>
-All public methods have unit tests (JUnit and Mockito).
+All public methods have unit tests (JUnit and Mockito).<br>
-You can follow the development process on Trello: https://trello.com/b/qXfFUV59/itcandidateevaluator Each steps of development process: idea, frontend, backend, database and testing are briefly described on my blog (Polish language):
+You can follow the development process on Trello: https://trello.com/b/qXfFUV59/itcandidateevaluator<br>
+Each steps of development process: idea, frontend, backend, database and testing are briefly described on my blog (Polish language):<br><br>
 - https://wwsj.xyu.pl/wwsj/uncategorized/itcandidateevaluator-idea/
 - https://wwsj.xyu.pl/wwsj/uncategorized/itcandidateevaluator-frontend/
 - https://wwsj.xyu.pl/wwsj/uncategorized/itcandidateevaluator-backend/